pwl/julia/doc/stdlib/base.rst

    Evaluate an expression and return the value.

-.. function:: evalfile(path::AbstractString)
+.. function:: evalfile(path::AbstractString, args::Vector{String}=String[])

    ..
 Docstring generated from Julia source

-   Load the file using ``include``\ , evaluate all expressions, and return the value of the last one.
+   Load the file using :func:`include`\ , evaluate all expressions, and return the value of the last one.

 .. function:: esc(e::ANY)